rbfish/PipelineForecast/README.md

 # PipelineForecast
-Repository for a project to develop a forecast model for residential development pipeline
+Repository for a project to develop a forecast model for residential development pipeline for building permits.